Lapsus$ Playbook in the Open, and Companies Are Not Ready - Read More

 Today

-According to the FBI, in 2019, total US victim losses from phishing amounted to $57 million.
-This number is likely to be understated.
-Many companies understand the danger; current investments in spear phishing security solutions stand at $985 million.
+Many companies understand the danger; investments in spear phishing security solutions are $985 million.
 Projections based on recent market data suggest that spending will reach $1.94 billion by 2025.

 Spear phishing as a cloud channel problem is on the rise for three key reasons:

-1] Cloud channels such as Microsoft Teams, LinkedIn, and even WhatsApp are eclipsing emailas the preferred method of personal and professional communication.
+1] Cloud channels such as Microsoft Teams, LinkedIn, and even WhatsApp are eclipsing email as the preferred method of personal and professional communication.
 By the end of 2021, two out of three businesses are expected to adopt team collaboration apps.
-Bad actors know that this is where their targets live and work and are directing their attention here.
+Bad actors know this is where their targets live and work and are directing their attention here.

 2] However, these channels are vulnerable.
 Email security is a $3 billion industry; by contrast, although the new generation of cloud channels has burst into prominence, associated security solutions lag behind.
 Most security teams have no tools developed specifically to protect their cloud channels, which live outside the traditional security perimeter.
 They are vulnerable – and bad actors know it.
 Today enterprises need a platform that can extend their compliance and security policies into all aspects of these channels--even if you monitor posts, for example, the links and attachments that change hands in people’s direct message streams may escape attention.
 It’s simply beyond human ability to monitor all these channels--only machine learning and artificial intelligence can detect and surface the entirety of the new attack surface.